 Despite the fact that ginger is considered safe to consume, talk to your doctor before taking large amounts if you are pregnant.
 There are beliefs that large amounts can raise the risk of miscarriage, but there are currently no studies to support this though.

 Drinking ginger tea during cold weather is a good way to keep warm.
 Ginger is diaphoretic, which means that it promotes sweating, working to warm the body from within.

 You can make ginger tea at home by slicing 20 to 40 grams of fresh ginger and steep in a cup of hot water.
 You can add one spoon of honey or a slice of lemon to add flavour plus additional benefits such as Vitamin C.

 This is a common health problem which involves degeneration of the joints in the body, leading to symptoms like joint pain and stiffness.

-Studies have shown that ginger has anti-inflammatory effect on osteoarthritis, which can lead to less pain and reducing other symptoms of osteoarthritis.
+Studies have shown that ginger has an anti-inflammatory effect on osteoarthritis, which can lead to less pain and reduce other symptoms of osteoarthritis.

 #4: Digestive Issues

 Ginger appears to be effective against dyspepsia (chronic indigestion).
 It is believed that delayed emptying of the stomach is a major driver of indigestion.
 However, ginger has shown to speed up emptying of the stomach in people with this condition.

 The phenolic compounds in ginger are known to help relieve gastrointestinal irritation, stimulate saliva and bile production and suppress gastric contractions and movement of food and fluids through the GI tract.